Domterion/jeeves/commander/README.md

 # TODO

-- [ ] Interaction handling such as buttons, currently only slash commands are supported and handled.
+- [x] Interaction handling such as buttons
 - [ ] More concise error handling and reporting
 - [ ] Move commander to a separate repository and make it a proper package